Botanical: Thymus vulgaris (many, but vulgaris is most common)

 It is a noble strengthener of the lungs, as notable a one as grows; neither is there scarce a better remedy growing for that disease in children which they commonly call the chin- cough, than it is.
 It purges the body of phlegm, and is an excellent remedy for shortness of breath.
 It kills worms in the belly, and being a notable herb of Venus, provokes the terms, gives safe and speedy delivery to women in travail, and brings away the after birth.
 It is so harmless you need not fear the use of it.
 An ointment made of it takes away hot swellings and warts, helps the sciatica and dullness of sight, and takes away pains and hardness of the spleen.
 Tis excellent for those that are troubled with the gout.
 It eases pains in the loins and hips.
 The herb taken any way inwardly, comforts the stomach much, and expels wind.

-The antioxidants present in thyme fights with the free radicals of our body, stabilize them and thus prevents them from causing oxidative damage to our cells, including the white blood cells that form the backbone of the immune system.
+The antioxidants present in thyme fight with the free radicals of our body, stabilize them, and prevent them from causing oxidative damage to our cells, including the white blood cells that form the backbone of the immune system.

 Thyme contains properties effective in providing relief for conditions of the bronchial tubes, conditions like asthma and whooping cough.
 It also contains expectorant properties and this helps strengthen the production of fluid mucous that helps in removing phlegm.